major/rhel7stig-sphinx/doc/source/low.rst

 Description
 ~~~~~~~~~~~

 Operating system management includes the ability to control the number of users and user sessions that utilize an operating system.
-Limiting the number of allowed users and sessions per user is helpful in reducing the risks related to DoS attacks.

-This requirement addresses concurrent sessions for information system accounts and does not address concurrent sessions by single users via multiple system accounts.
+Limiting the number of allowed users and sessions per user is helpful in reducing the risks related to DoS attacks.\n\nThis requirement addresses concurrent sessions for information system accounts and does not address concurrent sessions by single users via multiple system accounts.
 The maximum number of concurrent sessions should be defined based on mission needs and the operational environment for each system.

 Check
 ~~~~~